 I became obsessed with skin care after battling with socially-crippling acne in my early 20s.
-My acne felt crippling.
+My experience with acne was borderline traumatic.
+It impacted my desire to socialize, my confidence, and my basic comfort level.
 To go from being clear, normal skin, to both cystic and rash-like acne–especially when I was starting my career in television news–was humbling to say the least.
 But it also inspired me to learn everything I could about healthy skin.

 In addition to becoming a card-carrying product junkie, I’ve also sought out the advice of countless professionals over the years–both on the blog and on my podcast–and thought it was time for a quick roundup on some practical skin care advice.
 After interviewing tons of professionals, here are some expert tips on injectables, lasers, skin care routines, and more.

 Expert Tips on Injectables, Laser and Skin Care Routines

 Tenley Starr is a registered nurse and cosmetic injector based in California, and she’s also the founder of Starr Clinical Skin Care.

 One of the things I discussed with Tenley in Episode 44 of my podcast (the first of a two-part interview I did with her) is skin care routines.

 Tenley is the second skin care guru I’ve heard from in the past two months who says that washing your face once daily is enough.

 I know I’ve written about this several times before–so excuse the broken record message–but guys, I so believe in this method.